edwardhdlu/q-trader/README.md

 the model is not very good at making decisions in long-term , but is quite good at predicting peaks and troughs.

+# Epsilon (exploration rate,)
+Epsilon, aka exploration rate, this is the rate in which an agent randomly decides its action rather than prediction. epsilon_min, used to let the agent  explore a minimum percent of randomness epsilon_decay- used to decrease the number of explorations as it gets good at trading.

 # Value
-we use TD method to calculate value (probability of action):
+we use TD (Tempoal Difference) method to calculate value (probability of action):
 TD In plain English,
  means maximum future reward for this state and action (s,a) is the immediate reward r plus maximum future reward for the next state